AlexeyYurko/Various-python-scrapers/filfre/README.md

 MongoDB just for trying NoSQL, nothing serious.

 You need the img folder in place where you start the python file.
-After thousand and some hundreds images the way of linking images was changed - i'm not proud of scraping realisation - so, to be short, just run 'correct_images.py'
+After thousand and some hundreds images the way of linking images was changed - so, to be short, just run 'correct_images.py'